Fairbanks Morse 38 8-1/8 diesel engine: North America

-Current marine Opposed-Piston applications include use as main propulsion engines and service generators.
+Marine Opposed-Piston applications include use as main propulsion engines and service generators.
 The USCG s use the 38 8-1/8 engine in a CODOG arrangement, where the diesel engine provides cruise propulsion, and a gas-turbine provides propulsion where high speeds are required.

 The Fairbanks Morse Opposed Piston engine is also used as a stationary power generator engine, both in primary and standby duties.

 Railroad Service

 During the 1940s and 1950s, Fairbanks-Morse attempted to market their opposed-piston powered line of diesel-electric locomotives, with their entire post-war lineup using the 38 8-1/8 in some form.
 They had good success with their early switching locomotives, but the 38D 8-1/8 experienced problems in mainline service that were not encountered in naval service.
 As originally configured for the Erie-Built locomotives of 1945, the engine ran at a Brake Mean Effective Pressure of 95.2 psi, as opposed to the 85 psi rating for Navy engines and higher than the engines in competing locomotives.
 Submarines gave the engines access to cool, sea-level air, but on Western railroads like Union Pacific, the engines were operating under heavy loads at high altitude, high temperature, and low humidity, and often in the wake of waste heat from leading locomotives.
 Locomotives had closed-loop cooling systems while submarines drew cooling water from the sea.
 Because the exhaust port was located near the lower pistons, the engines suffered excessive lower-piston temperatures which led to piston failure, which could then cause cylinder liner damage and a possible crankcase explosion.
 F-M immediately attempted to address the problem but it was seven to eight years before a piston was developed that could stand up to railroad service.
 Replacement of a single power assembly (cylinder liner and its two pistons) required moving the locomotive under a crane and removing (and later reinstalling) the locomotive's roof hatch, upper crankcase, upper caps, upper connecting rod caps, and upper crankshaft, making the operation much more time- and resource-intensive than a power assembly change on other engine types.
 Fairbanks-Morse learned that in shops that maintained multiple locomotive types, where the foreman was under pressure to repair as many locomotives as possible, repair of OP engines that required extensive disassembly was often delayed in favor of other types of locomotives that could be turned around more quickly.

 Fairbanks-Morse exited the locomotive market in 1963.
 The locomotive market share was eventually dominated by products from GM's Electro-Motive Division, the American Locomotive Company, and General Electric.